moznion/persec/README.md

 persec
 ==

-A command to measure the throughput of per-sec which is on the basis of input from STDIN.
+A command to measure the throughput of per-sec which is on the basis of number of lines from STDIN.

 ![persec_demo](https://dl.dropboxusercontent.com/u/14832699/persec.gif)